 Ethics Statement and Practices

-All books and journals published by River Publishers are committed to upholding the highest standards of publication ethics and as a publisher we take all possible measures against publication malpractice.
-Authors who submit articles to any of River Publishers journals, or proposals to one of our book series, attest that their work is original and unpublished, and is not under consideration for publication elsewhere.
-In addition, authors confirm that their journal article and/or book proposal is their own; that it has not been copied or plagiarized, in whole or in part, from other works; and that they have disclosed actual or potential conflicts of interest with their work or partial benefits associated with it.
+River Publishers are committed to upholding the highest standards of publication ethics and as a publisher we take every possible measure against publication malpractice.
+Authors who submit articles to any of our journals, or proposals to one of our book series, are required to attest that their work is original and unpublished and is not under consideration for publication elsewhere.
+In addition, authors confirm that their journal article and/or book proposal is their own; that it has not been plagiarized, and that they have disclosed actual or potential conflicts of interest with their work or partial benefits associated with it.
 We fairly and aggressively police this policy.

 DUTIES OF EDITORS

-The Editor in Chief of journals published by River Publisher, and the Series Editors of book series published by River Publishers, are responsible for deciding which of the articles submitted to the journal should be published, or which book proposals get accepted for publication.
-In the case of journals, the Editor in Chief may be guided by the policies of the journal's editorial board and subjected to such legal requirements regarding libel, copyright infringement and plagiarism.
+The Editor (s) in Chief of journals published by River Publisher, and the Series Editors of book series published by River Publishers, are responsible for deciding which of the articles submitted to the journal should be published, or which book proposals get accepted for publication.
+In the case of journals, the Editor in Chief may be guided by the views of the journal's editorial board.
 The Editor in Chief may confer with other editors or reviewers in making this decision.

 Reviewers should identify relevant published work that has not been cited by the authors.
 Any statement that had been previously reported elsewhere should be accompanied by the relevant citation.
 A reviewer should also call to the Editors in Chief's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.

 Reviewers should not review manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.